uwcartlab/webmapping/Chapter10/readme.md

 If you think you have done everything right so far but you do _not_ see your geometries in the browser—particularly if you get a bunch of seemingly random lines or polygons, or just a black map container—it is likely that your geospatial data was projected into something other than EPSG:4326/WGS 84.
 In this case, D3 attempts to project the already projected data, resulting in visual chaos.
 If your data is projected, you will need to return to Lesson 1 and "reproject" your data to "unprojected" EPSG:4326/WGS 84 before you can continue.

 Obviously, we do not want our map to be colored default black-and-white.
-We will color these regions dynamically to produce a choropleth and allow the user to reexpress the mapped attribute in Week 10.
+We will color these regions dynamically to produce a choropleth and allow the user to reexpress the mapped attribute in Chapter 11.
 We can add an outline of the countries of Europe for reference, or similar context features for your Lab 2, by adding some simple styles to _style.css_ (Example 2.4).

 ###### Example 2.4: Styling country borders in _style.css_